HamimBhai742/job-task-again-again/README.md

 ## 📋 Project Overview

-Crazy Shop is a modern, full-stack e-commerce platform built with React and Firebase.
+NeXa BuY is a modern, full-stack e-commerce platform built with React and Firebase.
 It provides a complete shopping experience with user authentication, product management, shopping cart functionality, and secure payment processing.
 The application features role-based access control for users, sellers, and administrators.

 ## ✨ Key Features